 We’ve been talking a lot about work-life balance and time management for volunteer managers lately.
-Our goal is to see volunteerism grow and improve the world and we know that can only happen when leaders of volunteers are supported and uplifted to do their best work.
+Our goal is to see volunteerism grow and improve the world.
+We know that can only happen when leaders of volunteers are supported and uplifted to do their best work.
 Some of that means encouraging each other to take control of the stress in our work life.
 Then again, some factors that keep you off-balance and unproductive are beyond your control.

-So today we want to talk about what to do when you’ve pushed too far and are edging into (or have already reached) burnout.
+So, today we want to talk about what to do when you’re pushed too far and are edging into (or have already reached) burnout.
 For mission-centric people, these can be dark days where the work no longer seems to matter, and the joy is gone.

 Unfortunately, it’s common in our field.
 This is why we need to make it a point, amongst volunteer managers, to hold burnout at bay.
 This work is so vital to our communities and our missions and if the very people who make volunteerism magic are wiped out, we’re all in trouble.

 Let’s take steps, for our volunteers, the missions we serve, and for ourselves, to make burnout a thing of the past.
 Here are just a few suggestions just for volunteer managers.

 Vacation always seems to be at the top of all self-care lists, and for good reason.
 A stretch of days where you truly unplug has numerous mental and physical health benefits that can help lower your overall stress level.

 But what about when you can’t take a vacation?

 We need to hold sacred all “off” hours, regardless of where they are spent or how many involve a cool drink and a beach chair.
 Find the boundaries of your work life and hold them tight.

 At the same time, when you love your work, it can be difficult to know exactly where to place those boundaries.
 What if you also set some “off” time at work?
 What if you carved out just a half day a month to dive into the pile of interesting articles you’ve saved but never find time to read?